prathima2002/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.
 Developed by: prathima
 RegisterNumber:  212220040156
-/*
-Program to implement the linear regression using gradient descent.
-Developed by: Rishabendran R
-RegisterNumber: 212219040121
-*/
 import numpy as np
 import matplotlib.pyplot as plt import pandas as pd